rage/cyber-security-base-19/data/module-2/part-1/server.md

 Implement a notebook application in `views.py` and the template `index.html`.
-The notebook application should list the existing notes and allow adding new notes.
+The notebook application should list the existing notes, allow adding new notes, and erasing notes (see `urls.py` for the mapping but do not change it).
 If there are more than 10 notes, the application should only keep the ten most recent ones.

 Once finished, submit the assignment to the TMC server.